markokarapandzic/Order/readme.md

 ```
 ### Installing
 When you clone the repo to your device, first you will need to install all of the CocoaPods modules(Pods).

 But before all of that you will need to enter your project directory with your Command Terminal.

-After that install Pods with command Below.
+After that install Pods with the command Below.
 ```
 pod install
 ```
-Now you can run the project from your Xcode enviroment
+Now you can run the project from your Xcode enviroment.
 ## Built With
 * [RxSwift](https://github.com/ReactiveX/RxSwift/) - Ractive Programming
 * [Firebase](https://firebase.google.com/) - Database